zonneplan/KiBot/README.md

 * SVG Schematic Print
   * Type: `svg_sch_print`
-  * Description: Exports the PCB.
-Suitable for printing.
+  * Description: Exports the schematic in a vectorized graphics format.
                  This is a format to document your schematic.
   * Valid keys:
     - **`comment`**: [string=''] A comment for documentation purposes.
 It helps to identify the output.